 Further information can be found on our English language requirements page.

 Months of entry

 The internationally renowned Dental Public Health MSc at UCL offers a challenging and innovative programme of study.
-Based in the Department of Epidemiology and Public Health, a particular strength of the programme is the focus on exploring the application of public health philosophy to dental public health issues.
+Based in UCL Institute of Epidemiology and Health Care, a particular strength of the programme is the focus on exploring the application of public health philosophy to dental public health issues.

-Epidemiology and Public Health is a friendly, thriving multidisciplinary department.
+The Institute of Epidemiology and Health Care is a friendly, thriving multidisciplinary environment.
 Staff, specialising in biology, dentistry, economics, epidemiology, medicine, psychology, public health, statistics and sociology, aim to develop a better understanding of health and prevention of ill health through vigorous research at a global, national and local level.
-This knowledge is applied via teaching and contributions to national and international health policy and the wider public understanding on health.
+This knowledge is applied via teaching and contributions to national and international health policy and the wider public understanding of health.

 Fees and funding